Did you know that 70% of online shoppers abandon their carts?

-This may not come as a surprise for veteran e-marketers, but the truth is that 7 people out of 10 will actually abandon their cart after they’ve added their products; even on your website.
+This may not come as a surprise for experienced e-marketers, but the truth is that 7 people out of 10 will actually abandon their cart and end their shopping journey without making a purchase.

 10 best practices for your shopping cart pages